MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-webslate-3.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/064-station-one-two-play-mode.png)

+**Notes**
+- The WebSlate is *interactive* so you can click the +/- buttons to zoom in or out, or drag the map to adjust its position, or click links.
+Note, however, that other attendees in the experience won't see these changes; they'll only see an update when you click the globe in a new location.
-**Tip**: A good way to get further insights into your scripts is to watch them in the **Script Graph** window as you try out features in Play mode.
+- A good way to get further insights into your scripts is to watch them in the **Script Graph** window as you try out features in Play mode.
 For example, in this project, you can see the latitude and longitude of the location clicked on the **Earth** object flowing out of the connectors from the **Microsoft Mesh: On State Changed** node.

 ![A screenshot of a computer Description ](../../../media/mesh-201/065-connector-data.png)